 As a student, you have a right to know that the school you attend takes all steps to ensure a level virtual playing field.
 One of the best ways to do this is to seek out an online education that is of the highest merit.
 Those online schools that prize the credibility and quality of their programs also take steps to recognize and confront academic cheating — even in its most inconvenient and invisible forms.

-To that end, check out this year’s ranking of the 100 Best Online Colleges.
+To that end, check out this year’s ranking of the 50 Best Online Colleges & Universities 2019.
 These schools employ proven methods and innovative models to create experiences that remove the very imperatives underlying academic dishonesty.

 If you’d like to learn more about how you, the student, can take steps to avoid accidental plagiarism or academic dishonesty, we recommend checking out a few of the notable resources below: